holosphere/ioc-translation/README.md

 (Where XY is the language code of your translated country/language, e.g. ru for Russion, cn for Chinese, etc.)

+(I sent you all the steps 1-10 in screenshots to robs email account.
+Will also forward to the translation gmail account.)

 When a translator shows up for the job, create an issue that refers to the language or file that has to be translated and assign this issue to a translator explicitly in the issue.
 This will be our official assignment of a translation to a certain translator.

 Example issue text: Translate English to Russian (all .ru.md files) appointed to @Russki